 Gardasil has also been connected to a host of other health conditions that are closely linked to autoimmune conditions.
 These include fibromyalgia, dysautonomia, chronic fatigue syndrome, chronic regional pain syndrome, encephalitis syndrome, autonomic dysfunction, and joint pain.

-The volume of Gardasil cases increased slowly but steadily over the course of 2021.
-But more victims are filing Gardasil vaccine lawsuit as awareness of the issues with Gardasil emerges from both victims and Gardasil HPV vaccine lawyers are starting to see the potential size of these claims.
+The volume of Gardasil cases increased slowly but steadily throughout 2021.
+But more victims are filing a Gardasil vaccine lawsuit as awareness of the issues with Gardasil emerges from both victims and Gardasil HPV vaccine lawyers are starting to see the potential size of these claims.

 The plaintiffs in the Gardasil lawsuits are women (and some men) who received Gardasil vaccinations and subsequently developed autoimmune diseases and other serious health conditions linked to Gardasil such as postural orthostatic tachycardia syndrome (“POTS”).

-The Gardasil lawsuits allege that Merck fraudulently concealed evidence about the health risks of the vaccine while at the same time misrepresenting that Gardasil could prevent cervical cancer.
+The HPV Gardasil vaccine side effects lawsuits allege that Merck fraudulently concealed evidence about the health risks of the vaccine while at the same time misrepresenting that Gardasil could prevent cervical cancer.
 The tort claims being asserted against Merck in the Gardasil lawsuits include traditional product liability tort claims such as failure to warn, manufacturing defect, and negligence.
 They also include fraud claims that are not commonly seen in product liability cases.

 Gardasil Lawsuit and the National Vaccine Injury Compensation Program